tjohnson009/tjohnson009/README.md

  My name is Tim.
 I'm a software developer.
-I'm working through the Odin Project curriculum, building personal projects and looking for meetups in thhe Orlando, FL area.
+I'm working through the Odin Project curriculum, building personal projects and looking for meetups in the Orlando, FL area.

 <!--
 **tjohnson009/tjohnson009** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.